-The first such organization of its kind in a modern military, the Bureau of Military Information sought to provide the commander of the Army of the Potomac with all-source intelligence capabilities.
+The first such organization of its kind in a modern military, the Bureau of Military Information sought to provide the commander of the Army of the Potomac with contemporary all-source intelligence.
 Despite its rapid maturation and success, it was abandoned after the war.
-For a comprehensive history, read Edwin C. Fishell’s excellent The Secret War for the Union, The Untold Story of Military Intelligence in the Civil War, from which much of this post is derived.
+For a comprehensive history of the evolution of the Union’s intelligence capabilities, read Edwin C. Fishell’s excellent The Secret War for the Union, The Untold Story of Military Intelligence in the Civil War.

 General Joseph Hooker:

 Quickly after taking command of the Army of the Potomac in January 1863, General Hooker ordered the establishment of an organization to “organize and perfect a system for collecting information as speedily as possible.”
 The order was directed to General Marsena R. Patrick, the Provost Marshall.

 As part of his duties as Provost Marshall, General Patrick was responsible for the disposition and interrogation of prisoners and defectors.
 Originally concerned specifically with the security of Washington, Hooker’s mandate to create a “secret service” was the first step toward creating an institutionalized intelligence service for the military.

 General Hooker’s Chief of Staff.
 Butterfield’s vision and administrative skills were critical to establishing an efficient intelligence reporting system.

 The first chief of the new military information bureau, Sharpe would oversee the coordinated intelligence operations of espionage, prisoner interrogations, cavalry reconnaissance, the Union Signal Corps, newspaper intelligence gathering, and balloon and signal tower surveillance.
 (See Fishell, The Secret War for the Union, p297)